anhtuank7c/learn-c/week_01_day_01/README.md

 * [VS Code](https://code.visualstudio.com/): with C/C++ extension
 * [Clion](https://www.jetbrains.com/clion/): Full-featured C/C++ IDE
 * [Vim](https://www.vim.org/)/[Emacs](https://www.gnu.org/software/emacs/): with plugins for experienced users
+* [Clion Community](https://www.jetbrains.com/clion/): I don't recommend this one for beginners since it wraps everything in a convenient menu.
+Instead, you should try the harder approach first to understand the whole process.
 * And much more, you can searching for it on Google.

 **2.4 Debugging Tools:**